cyrus-/graphite/README.markdown

 License
 -------
-THE ACCOMPANYING PROGRAM IS PROVIDED UNDER THE TERMS OF THIS ECLIPSE PUBLIC LICENSE ("AGREEMENT").
-ANY USE, REPRODUCTION OR DISTRIBUTION OF THE PROGRAM CONSTITUTES RECIPIENT'S ACCEPTANCE OF THIS AGREEMENT.
+The code is provided under the terms of the Eclipse Public License - v 1.0.
 The full license can be viewed at http://www.eclipse.org/org/documents/epl-v10.html.